 Webinar: Our members can watch a webinar on-demand that provides an overview of the research and serve as a precursor to the three-day intensive workshop in May.
 During the webinar, you will hear from two CIS member schools as they share their global citizenship and intercultural learning journey.
 Members can register for this webinar via the CIS Community portal.

-Workshop: We'll keep our events page up to date with new dates for the Global Citizenship and Intercultural Learning Foundation Workshop.
+Workshop: 11-13 October.
+We'll keep our events page up to date with new dates and registration information for the Global Citizenship and Intercultural Learning Foundation Workshop.
 In this workshop, you'll dive deeper and engage more fully with our research, and the CIS Model and Continua for Global Citizenship and Intercultural Learning over three days.

 - Diversity (I-DEA)